-The DAGC is enabled by setting RegTestDagc to 0x20 for low modulation index systems (i.e. when AfcLowBetaOn=1, refer to section 3.4.16), and 0x30 for other systems.
+The DAGC is enabled by setting RegTestDagc to 0x20 for low modulation index systems (i.e. when AfcLowBetaOn=1, refer to section 3.4.17), and 0x30 for other systems.
+See section 9.5 for details.
 It is recommended to always enable the DAGC.